We may earn money or products from the companies mentioned in this post.

 - Money-back guarantee

-It has the same fold-up 4-fluke design with a sliding collar of all the models here.
+It has the same fold-up 4-fluke design with a sliding collar as all the models here.

 This 3.5-pound anchor will serve well medium-sized kayaks, canoes, and other small watercraft in shallow water.